mattmakai/fullstackpython.com/content/pages/02-development-environments/18-github.markdown

 # GitHub
-[GitHub](https://github.com) is a software-as-a-service platform that provides a user interface, tools and backup for developers to use with their Git projects.
-Accounts are free for public open source development and private Git repositories can also be hosted for
-[$7 per month](https://github.com/pricing).
+[GitHub](https://github.com) is a software-as-a-service platform that provides a user interface, tools and backup for developers to use with their [Git](/git.html) repositories.
+Accounts are free for public open source development and private Git repositories can also be hosted for [$7 per month](https://github.com/pricing).

 <a href="https://github.com/" style="border:none"><img src="/img/logos/github.png" width="100%" alt="GitHub logo." class="technical-diagram"></a>